wernerstrydom/hello-c-matrix/README.md

-# hello-c-matrix
+# Hello

-An experiment to build 'hello' written in C across different platforms on platform specific nodes
+An experiment to build 'hello' written in C across different platforms on platform specific nodes.